 Know What before Know How

-Throughout my personal journey in golf, which is now in its 51st year, it has become clear that knowledge is the foundation upon which any success I have experienced is built.
-Looking back, I find that knowledge has structure and it is that structure that keeps learning clear, precise and meaningful.
-Whether you are just beginning to play this game or have been an avid golfer for years, I suggest that you base your game on a structure of knowledge rather than the all too common tip of the day.
+Throughout my personal journey in golf, which is now in its 53rd year, it has become clear that knowledge is the foundation upon which any success I have experienced is built.
+Looking back, I realize that knowledge has structure, and it is that structure that keeps learning clear, precise, and meaningful.
+Whether you are just beginning to play this game or have been an avid golfer for years, I suggest that you base your game on a solid foundation of knowledge rather than relying on the all-too-common tip of the day.

-After many years of being immersed in style based instruction, I began to recognize that golfers bring with them to the practice range, golf course, and lesson tee, preconceived concepts that are fundamental to their skill development and progress (or lack thereof).
-More often than not, a golfer’s concepts are acquired from random and disconnected information which is very unlike most subject matters we learn in life.
+After many years of being immersed in style-based instruction, I began to recognize that golfers bring preconceived concepts to the practice range, golf course, and lesson tee that are fundamental to their skill development and progress (or lack thereof).
+More often than not, a golfer’s concepts are acquired from random and disconnected information, which is very different from most subjects we learn in life.

-For example, take driving a car.
-Chances are good it started with some concept for what the steering wheel, gas pedal, clutch (yikes), brake, and shift lever were for and how they worked.
-There were probably test drives in empty parking lots, then in light traffic situations and eventually more complex circumstances.
-Before long you were off driving to a predetermined destination while thinking about what to get for dinner that night without one thought of how to drive and you somehow got to your destination safely without incident.
-What transpired was that you built a structure of knowledge about driving a car that was clear and precise, built from small to large, slow to fast, and simple to complex.
-Over time, this process allowed you to perform the very complex task of driving with the greatest of ease!
+For example, consider driving a car.
+Chances are, it began with some understanding of what the steering wheel, gas pedal, clutch (yikes), brake, and shift lever were for and how they functioned.
+There were likely test drives in empty parking lots, then in light traffic, and eventually in more complex situations.
+Before long, you were on your way to a predetermined destination, thinking about what to get for dinner that night, without a single thought about how to drive—and somehow, you arrived at your destination safely without any incidents.
+What happened was that you developed a clear and precise structure of knowledge about driving a car, built from small to large, slow to fast, and simple to complex.
+Over time, this process allowed you to perform the intricate task of driving with utmost ease!

-However, when learning the subject matter of golf, concepts are typically formed without the structure of small to large, slow to fast or simple to complex.
-Typically golfers begin learning HOW to swing.
-Things like “keep your left arm straight”, “keep your head down”, “shift your weight” and “finish on balance” become the concepts for HOW they must move in order to hit a ball.
-If the ball flight results are undesirable, more golf swing information is added like “cock your wrists”, “keep your knees flexed”, “don’t sway”, and soon the golfer’s mind is swimming in a virtual soup of commands that is supposed to produce a golf shot that flies straight and true.
-Sometimes one of these tips of the day works, and the golfer is deceived into believing more tips are a good thing and when shots go astray they add another and another until they are right back in the soup!
+However, when learning the subject matter of golf, concepts are typically formed without moving from small to large, slow to fast, or simple to complex.
+Typically, golfers begin learning HOW to swing.
+Things like “keep your left arm straight”, “keep your head down”, “shift your weight”, and “finish on balance” become the concepts for HOW they must move to hit the ball.
+If the ball flight results are undesirable, more golf swing information is added, such as “cock your wrists”, “keep your knees flexed”, “don’t sway”, and soon the golfer’s mind is swimming in a virtual soup of commands meant to produce a golf shot that flies straight and true.
+Sometimes, one of these tips of the day works, leading the golfer to believe that more tips are beneficial.
+However, when shots go astray, they add another and another, until they find themselves right back in the soup!

-Since concepts are primary in the development of golf skills, I feel it primary that golfers clearly understand two concepts prior to embarking on or continuing forward in their pursuit of playing the game.
-These concepts are simple and are based in knowledge, a very good place to start!
+Since concepts are essential for developing golf skills, I believe it is crucial for golfers to clearly understand two concepts before embarking on or continuing their journey in the game.
+These concepts are straightforward and rooted in knowledge, making them a great place to start.

 Concept #1What makes a golf ball FLY

 A golf ball is round and can roll or fly, depending on where it is hit by the clubface.
-If it rests on the ground and it is struck below the equator, it flies, if it is struck on or above the equator, it rolls.
+If it rests on the ground and is struck below the equator, it flies; if it is struck on or above the equator, it rolls.

 Concept #2What the Golf Club does to create Ball Flight

-The clubhead has a flat surface called a “clubface”.
-If the top of the face is tilted away from the target, this is called “loft”.
-If the clubface swings to the ball such that the ball is struck on the flat surface, loft insures the ball will be struck below its equator – so it flies.
+The clubhead features a flat surface known as the “clubface”.
+If the top of the face is tilted away from the target, this is referred to as “loft”.
+If the clubface swings to the ball such that the ball is struck on the flat surface, loft ensures the ball will be struck below its equator – so it flies.

 Loft